Ekitiibwa kya Buganda

-Ekitiibwa kya Buganda (Luganda, Buganda's Pride) is the official anthem of the Kingdom of Buganda.
+"Ekitiibwa kya Buganda" ("The Pride of Buganda") is the official anthem of the Kingdom of Buganda.
 It was composed in 1939 by Rev Polycarp Kakooza.

 Lyrics

-The lyrics are in Luganda.
+The lyrics are in the Luganda language.
 Traditionally, the full version is only sung in the presence of the Kabaka.
 Otherwise the short version, consisting of verses 1 and 4 plus the chorus, is sung.